 The company's five-year survival plan reads like a tech conglomerate's wishlist.
 OpenAI is exploring government contracts, developing shopping tools, launching video services, creating consumer hardware, and even positioning itself as a computing supplier through its ambitious Stargate data center project.
 It's a dramatic expansion from the research lab that started by trying to build safe AI.

 This isn't OpenAI's first rodeo with aggressive spending.
 The company has been subsidizing ChatGPT usage heavily since launch, reportedly losing money on most free interactions.
-But the trillion-dollar commitment represents a completely different scale of financial risk. multi-billion investment suddenly looks conservative by comparison.
+But the trillion-dollar commitment represents a completely different scale of financial risk.
+Microsoft's multi-billion investment suddenly looks conservative by comparison.